ADA-research/VERONA/README.md

-# Robustness Experiment Box
+# VERification Of Neural Architectures (VERONA)

 The ada-verona package simplifies your experiment pipeline for performing local robustness verification on your networks and datasets.
 The entire package is class-based, which means that extending the existing configurations is accessible and easy.
 With one script it is possible to run an entire experiment with various networks, images and perturbation magnitudes (epsilons).
-The package can be used to create robustness distributions [Bosman, Hoos and van Rijn, 2023] and per-class robustness distributions [Bosman et al., 2024].
+The package can be used to create robustness distributions [Bosman,Berger, Hoos and van Rijn, 2023](https://ada.liacs.leidenuniv.nl/papers/BosEtAl25.pdf) and per-class robustness distributions [Bosman et al., 2024](https://ada.liacs.leidenuniv.nl/papers/BosEtAl24.pdf).

 ## Authors